The world is changing. Quickly! To keep up, we need to adapt. I often hear …

 Margaret Dittloff is a Registered Dietitian Nutritionist with a B.S. in Foodservice Management from Iowa State University and a M.S. in Clinical Nutrition from Rosalind Franklin University of Medicine and Science.
 She is a certified product manager and a former Director of Product Management for The CBORD Group, a software provider of food and nutrition management solutions.
 Margaret has been a volunteer leader and advocate for nutrition informatics and health IT within the Academy of Nutrition and Dietetics Academy where she has focused her efforts on ensuring that nutrition is included in healthcare standards for interoperability.
 She has served as the chair of both the Academy’s Nutrition Informatics Committee and Committee on Interoperability & Standards.
 Margaret is currently the volunteer nutrition project facilitator within Health Level Seven International (HL7).
 She resides in San Antonio, Texas, USA.

-Professional development hours are applicable for Australian Continuing Education Requirements.
-Fibre: it’s so critical to gut health, …
+Please note professional development hours are applicable for Australian Continuing Education Requirements.
+Before you commit …